Lufia: The Ruins of Lore: Plot

 Lufia: The Ruins of Lore takes place 20 years after the events of Lufia II.
-After the defeat of the Sinistrals by Maxim, the world has enjoyed a season of relative peace.
-However, this is threatened when the Kingdom of Gratze, a growing military superpower, allies itself with a mysterious man named Ragule and declared war on its bordering nations.
+After the defeat of the Sinistrals by Maxim, the world has enjoyed a season of relative peace, but is again threatened when the Kingdom of Gratze, a growing military superpower, allies itself with a mysterious man named Ragule and declared war on its bordering nations.
 Their primary goal is to scour the world in search of a powerful monster known simply as "The Beast", that, once under their control, would all but insure their conquest of the world.
 The game is told from the perspective of a young man named Eldin, who, during this age of conflict is traveling the world in search of adventure and intrigue.
 On his journey, he meets a young priestess named Rubius who is searching for mystic shards and stones that will allow her to enter a fabled holy land.
 One of the places she needs to go to obtain one is Ragule's fortress, and once they arrive, they meet the despot and realize that if the world is ever to be at peace again, he must be stopped at any cost.